Technology Podcast Contributor

 in the mean time enjoy this gift http://wildeffect.com/wildfire-resources/

 Transmedia is a type of storytelling that utilizes more than one distribution platform.
 It is characterized by creating a storyworld which is larger than the primary story that we are used to seeing.
 The storyworld is rich with supporting and otherwise unconnected characters and places.
 When supplemental distribution channels (mobile apps, social networks, interactive advertising, art, blogs, video…) begin telling the side stories, the primary story is enriched.
 Some producers will invites fans to be a part of the storyworld or co-create new stories.
 Transmedia designed entertainment are growing in popularity because they allow fans to interact with the stories they love.
 This style of online engagement is newer than social categories.
 When you hear that a film has grown a fan base before its release date using social media, look deeper.
 Transmedia storytelling or storyworld creation is probably at the core.
 There are no defined categories yet but a few styles do exist.
-Please be aware that in order for this content to be set in the storyworld and contribute in an essential way.

 WARNING: Once you read this section your life will change forever.
 Expect to see marketing differently.